+We then shall turn our attention to autocatalysis and autocatalytic cores in particular, and formally define an \emph{autocatalytic matrix} (Def.~\ref{def:autocatalysis}), inspired by \cite{blokhuis20}.
+Autocatalytic cores are then autocatalytic submatrices of the stoichiometric matrix that do not contain any autocatalytic submatrix.
+Our main result (Thm.~\ref{thm:autocoremain}) characterizes autocatalytic cores in terms of unstable cores and Metzler matrices, i.e., matrices with nonnegative off-diagonal entries, and can be expressed as follows:

+Recalling that autocatalytic networks must contain an autocatalytic core leads to a convenient characterization of general autocatalytic networks (Cor.~\ref{cor:autocatnetwork}):

-Our discussion so far has shown that every autocatalytic network admits instability.
-The converse clearly is not true, i.e., autocatalysis is not necessary for instability: First, unstable-negative feedbacks are never autocatalytic (SI Cor.~\ref{SIcor:noautocat}).
-Second, it is not difficult to construct unstable-positive feedbacks that are not Metzler matrices and thus not autocatalytic (see \textbf{BOX D} where we list non-autocatalytic unstable-positive feedbacks in the sequential and distributive double phosphorylation).
+Our results show in particular that \emph{every autocatalytic network admits instability}.
+The converse clearly is not true, i.e., \emph{autocatalysis is not necessary for instability}: First, unstable-negative feedbacks are never autocatalytic (Cor.~\ref{cor:noautocat} and \textbf{EXAMPLE C}).
+Second, it is straightforward to construct unstable-positive feedbacks that are not Metzler matrices and thus not autocatalytic (see \textbf{EXAMPLES A, B}, and \textbf{EXAMPLE D} where we list non-autocatalytic unstable-positive feedbacks in the sequential and distributive double phosphorylation).

-Finally, we underline that there is nothing unique about the instability of an autocatalytic core.
-It is indeed possible to construct non-autocatalytic unstable cores that share the spectral properties of an autocatalytic core.
-We say that two matrices $A$ and $B$ form a \emph{twin pair} if $\prod_m A_{m\gamma(m)}=\prod_m B_{m\gamma(m)}$ for all cyclic permutations $\gamma$.
-Twin matrices have in particular the same characteristic polynomial.
-Moreover, if $A$ and $B$ are twins, then $AD$ and $BD$ are also twins for any diagonal matrix $D$ (SI, Lemma \ref{SIlem:twin}).
-Often unstable cores have an autocatalytic twin, see \textbf{BOX D} and \textbf{BOX E}.
-Nevertheless, unstable-negative feedbacks never have an autocatalytic twin.
-Furthermore, there are also examples of unstable-positive feedbacks without an autocatalytic twin (see again \textbf{BOX E}).
-We emphasize, finally, that the presence of twins in different networks does not imply that the global dynamics of the systems are the same, since this highly depends on other factors in the system.